Rosamund Pike: Early life and education

 Pike was born in 1979 in Hammersmith, London, the only child of opera singers Julian Pike and Caroline Friend.
-She attended Badminton School in Bristol.
+She was privately educated at Badminton School in Bristol.
 While appearing as Juliet in a production of Romeo and Juliet at the National Youth Theatre, she was scouted by an agent, Dallas Smith ("the most genuine and long-lasting relationship in my professional life"), who helped her embark upon a professional career.
-After being turned down by every stage school to which she applied, she gained a place to read English literature at Wadham College, Oxford.
+After being turned down by every stage school to which she applied, she gained a place to study English literature at the University of Oxford where she was an undergraduate student at Wadham College, Oxford.
 She graduated with an upper second-class honours degree in 2001, having taken a year off to pursue her acting career, gaining stage experience in David Hare's Skylight, Arthur Miller's All My Sons, and several plays by William Shakespeare.

 Career

 1998–2013: Early roles and breakthrough

 While she was still at Oxford, Pike acted in and directed various plays, including one by Simon Chesterman who was then a graduate student.
 She made appearances on British television shows, including A Rather English Marriage (1998), Wives and Daughters (1999) and the miniseries Love in a Cold Climate (2001).
 She appeared as Sarah Beaumont in an episode of the series Foyle's War.
 After graduating, she was offered a role as a Bond girl and MI6 agent assigned to aid James Bond in Die Another Day, and appeared in the show Bond Girls Are Forever and, shortly afterwards, the BAFTA tribute to the James Bond film series.
 She was the first Bond girl to have attended Oxford.
 Pike played Elizabeth Malet in The Libertine (2004), co-starring Johnny Depp, which won her the British Independent Film Award for Best Supporting Actress.
 In the same year, she portrayed Rose in Promised Land, a film about Israel, and starred as scientist Samantha Grimm in film Doom, based upon the Doom video game series.
+On making Doom Pike said in 2026: "I was just out of my comfort zone, out of my league, out of my depth.
+It was an absolute bomb.
+I mean, I probably could have ended my career.
+It was just probably one of the worst films ever made.
+I mean, it was a catastrophe.
+I don't read the reviews, but you get the sense like you're lucky to have survived that one."